percona/community/content/labs/serverless-postgresql/docs/introduction.md

 At this point the binaries are **EXPERIMENTAL and ONLY for TESTING** purposes.
 Percona does not provide official support for the build at this moment.

-For the feedback and questions please use our Forums: (LINK)
+For the feedback and questions, please use our [Forum](https://forums.percona.com/c/percona-labs/serverless-postgresql/78).

 ## Binary releases location